Chapter 1 : One

 Victoire was stunned.
 She hadn’t seen Teddy for years – nobody had – but she had always assumed that he had moved to Rome, married a beautiful Italian girl, and settled down.
 She would never have expected anything like this.

 “…Sorry, Victoire,” said Macario awkwardly, turning to face Victoire.
 His black hair fell into a patch of light from the room's one fake window.
 “Did you know him well?”

 Victoire bit her lip.
-Macario was making it sound like Teddy was dead or something.
+Macario was making it sound like Teddy had died.
 Despite the years of Ministry reform that had made it possible for werewolves to find jobs, people still saw them as sub-human.
 Victoire’s aunt Hermione had always said that it was because they felt threatened.
 People had always been afraid of werewolves, and prejudiced against them – and it didn’t help that now they were competing with werewolves for jobs.